friends168888/Car-Type-Recognition/README.md

 7. Save the model and the label with pickle.
 8. Visualize Loss and Accuracy.

-More details in the file "CNN_CAR_IMAGE_model.ipynb".
+More details in the code file "CNN_CAR_IMAGE_model.ipynb".

 ## The end result
 The end result with 97.5% accuracy and 80.4% valid accuracy.